logicalmechanism/token-vault/README.md

 60a2108b7b1704f9fe12c906096ea1634df8e089c9ccfd651abae4a439
 ```

 The prefix 60 is the testnet network flag.

 The resulting public key hash is
 ```
 a2108b7b1704f9fe12c906096ea1634df8e089c9ccfd651abae4a439
 ```

-This type of address does not contain a stake key so that field is left blank at compile time.
+This type of address does not contain a stake key so the field may be left blank.

 A bech32 staking address:
 ```